plan44/p44features/README.md

 Features
 --------

-List, will expand with each new project:
+List of currently available features, will expand with each new project:

 - indicators: areas in a LED strip or matrix used as indicators with different styles
 - rfid: multiple cheap RFID readers as user-detecting "buttons"